MyPureCloud/terraform-provider-genesyscloud/docs/guides/export.md

 If exported resources contain references to objects that we don't intend to manage with Terraform or if they cannot be resolved using an API call then a variable will be generated to refer to that object.
 A definition for that variable will be provided in a generated `terraform.tfvars` file.
 The reference variables must be filled out with the values of the corresponding resources in a different org before being applied to it.

-# Filtering Resources with Regular Expressions
+## Filtering Resources with Regular Expressions

 In your Terraform setup, regular expressions can be employed to selectively include or exclude certain resources.
-Here’s a concise way to do it:
+Here are various ways to achieve this:

-## Include Filter:
+### Include Filter

 If you want to include resources that begin or end with “dev” or “test”, use the following format:

 ```hcl
 resource "genesyscloud_tf_export" "include-filter" {